Karuizawa Forest Seasons Villa: A Private Retreat Near Tokyo

 “I’m bad with crowds.”

 If this describes you, we recommend visiting a restaurant or beer garden with a view of the fireworks.
-You can watch the fireworks in an ideal setting while having a delicious meal and drink.
+You can watch the fireworks in an ideal setting while having a delicious meal and a drink.

 View Fireworks from a Yakatabune